 Fundraiser socials were held at the Village Idiot in the West Village and the Blue Moose in Tribeca during the ’90s.
 McCormack’s Pub was the mainstay for Five Nations (and later, Six Nations) viewing on early Saturday mornings in the winter.

 As the club’s new practice spot has moved from East River Park to Mott Haven, the club has moved away from its previous Thursday night watering hole Croxley’s Ale House (albeit making many guest appearances) to its still inconveniently located yet lovable neighbor, Dorian Gray’s.
-The club continues to host all its home game socials at Van Diemens in Murray Hill.
+The club now hosts all its home game socials at Dempsey’s Pub in the East Village.

 Players from no fewer than 42 nations have worn the Lions jersey.
 With their worldly makeup, the Lions showed a taste for touring since the early days.
 The club made trips to Louisiana Mardi Gras tournaments in 1994 and 1995; the latter saw the team’s flight canceled due to a snowstorm in New York.
 After several hours of supporting the airport bar — and making the local TV news in their purple and gold tour jerseys — the Lions tourists flew standby to Houston and drove through the night to Baton Rouge.
 The weary Lions took the field after just an hour or two of sleep in cars or a pair of packed hotel rooms.